PoCInnovation/Workshops/p2p/5.Create_an_ERC-20/README.md

     - Select `Polygon PoS` chain and `Polygon Mumbai` network.
     - Click on `Create app`.
     - Now, click on `API Key` and you can see your API key as well as your RPC URL in `HTTPS`.
-- Add [Mumbai Testnet](https://www.alchemy.com/overviews/mumbai-testnet) network to Metamask, [here](https://www.alchemy.com/overviews/mumbai-testnet#how-to-get-started-using-the-mumbai-testnet) a doc to explain how to do it.
+- Add Mumbai Testnet network to Metamask, [here](https://www.alchemy.com/overviews/mumbai-testnet#how-to-get-started-using-the-mumbai-testnet) a doc to explain how to do it.
 - Go to [Mumbai faucet](https://mumbaifaucet.com), enter your wallet address and send you MATIC.
 - Copy the `.env` file which is in the `utils` folder to your project and complete the variables except the last one.

 </br>

-The setup is now finished, let's go to the interesting part.
+The setup is now finished, let's go to the interesting part: deploy our ERC-20.

 - Load the environment variables:
 ```